 - Course selections must be applicable to the student’s primary program of study to be eligible for coverage from federal and NYS aid programs.

 - Students are not eligible for most financial aid once degree requirements for the first major have been met.
 Only federal direct loans are available to earn a second degree.

 - Students are required to complete Federal Student Loan Exit Counseling at studentaid.gov before they graduate or when they cease to be enrolled at least half-time, defined as 6 or more credits.

 - Students who withdraw officially or unofficially during a period of enrollment are subject to the federally mandated Title IV Recalculation to determine if any portion of their aid must be repaid to the government.
-More information can found above (see Withdrawal an Return of Title IV Federal Financial Aid or consult Student Financial Services' website.
+More information can found above (see Withdrawal and Return of Title IV Federal Financial Aid) or consult Student Financial Services' website.

-- Students are strongly encouraged to utilize the interactive SUNY Smart Track financial literacy software.
-Visit the website to create a login.
+- Students are strongly encouraged to create a login to utilize the interactive SUNY Smart Track financial literacy software.

 - Students are required to monitor their campus email accounts and their my.newpaltz.edu accounts for important communications.